mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/APAgendas202324.md

 ### 2. Describe a motion where **distance**, **displacement**, and **final position** are all ***different***.
 ### 3. Sketch a position vs. time graph for each of the examples.

+### When completed, Google "Graphical Analysis" and download the chrome extension (or version for your computer)

 ---

 # 2023.09.20 - **AP Physics**